debops/debops/docs/debops-playbooks/guides/getting-started.rst

 to install and configure software and applications of your choice.

 We will use `DokuWiki <http://dokuwiki.org/>`_ as an example application.
-The role that manages the installation is called :ref:`debops.dokuwiki
-<debops.dokuwiki>` it uses :ref:`debops.nginx <debops.nginx>` and
-:ref:`debops.php <debops.php>` roles to configure a webserver and PHP5
-environment.
-The :ref:`debops.nginx <debops.nginx>` role calls some additional roles, such as :ref:`debops.ferm <debops.ferm>` to configure needed services.
+The role that manages the installation is called :ref:`debops.dokuwiki` it uses :ref:`debops.nginx` and :ref:`debops.php` roles to configure a webserver and PHP5 environment.
+The :ref:`debops.nginx` role calls some additional roles, such as :ref:`debops.ferm` to configure needed services.

 To install DokuWiki on your new remote host, you need to enable the respective role in Ansible inventory.
 This is done by creating a new host group,